qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Fix**: Suppress the extra magic vision if a guard could not see those tiles regardless of facing.
   * **Credit**: Qoalabear, Cyberboy2000
+* Magic 360 vision
+  * Units with 360-degree vision (in vanilla, only agents) always see all 4 orthogonally adjacent tiles, unless blocked by walls.
+This allows agents in smoke to see adjacent units.
+  * Modded units with 360-degree vision also receive this, unexpectedly allowing them to shoot through smoke.
+  * **Fix**: Suppress the extra magic vision for non-player units if LOS reports blocked vision.
+  * **Credit**: Qoalabear
 * Sleeping guards notice TAG
   * When a KOed guard wakes up, they investigate the location of their most recent attack (including attacks received while KOed).
 This includes an attack with a TAG pistol, even though TAG pistol